Rehan30g/Arduino-Advanced-Solar-Tracker-v2.0/README.md

 It's a solar panel tracker that uses two LDR sensors to figure out where the light is coming from, then nudges a servo motor until the panel is pointing right at it.
 Simple idea, but the implementation goes a bit deeper than a basic `if left > right, turn left` loop.

-The firmware runs on a **Finite State Machine** with four distinct states, so the tracker isn't just blindly reacting to every sensor blip — it sleeps when it's dark, double-checks before it moves, and knows when to give up and go back to idle.
+The firmware runs on a **Finite State Machine** with four distinct states, so the tracker isn't just blindly reacting to every sensor blip, it sleeps when it's dark, double-checks before it moves, and knows when to give up and go back to idle.
 There's also a **Python GUI** you can connect over Serial to watch everything in real time, simulate sensor values, and control the hardware without touching the code.

 ---